2007 Regular Session

-NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we do hereby commend the life of Norman E. Pevey and express the sympathy of the Legislature on his passing.
+NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we do hereby commend the life and public service of former Gulfport Mayor and retired Brigadier General Kincheon V. (Ken) Combs and express to his surviving family the sympathy of the Legislature on his passing.

-BE IT FURTHER RESOLVED, That copies of this resolution be presented to the family of Norman E. Pevey and made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to the surviving family of Mayor Combs and be forwarded to the Gulfport Mayor Brent Warr and Board of Aldermen and be made available to the Capitol Press Corps.